Paraplegic Regains Health and Happiness

-Siama, was a gifted and very bright young boy who was chosen and sponsored by an American NGO to continue his education in a nearby community as the small village of Zokhawthar, India only has education from Grades 1 to 9.
-Few children in Zokhawthar are able to afford to continue their education as they are usually required to work full time by the age of 14 to 16 to support the family.
+Siama was a gifted and very bright young boy who was chosen and sponsored by an American NGO to continue his education in a nearby community as the small village of Zokhawthar, India.
+It only has education from Grades 1 to 9, few children in Zokhawthar are able to afford to continue their education as they are usually required to work full time by the ages of 14 to 16 to support the family.
 However, Siama’s life changed forever in a tragic vehicle accident while on his way to the nearby village to attend school after a weekend visit at home.
 Siama was in a vehicle roll over and became paralyzed from the waist down.
-When the Medical Mercy Canada team visited the India/Burma border in 2010 Dr Ray and Nurse Brenda visited Siama in his family home
+When the MMC team visited the India/Myanmar border in 2010, Dr Ray and Nurse Brenda visited Siama in his family home.

 Siama had severe bed sores and was badly undernourished.
 The Medical Team educated a young cousin who was Siama’s primary caregiver in the proper treatment and prevention of these bedsores.
 Nurse Brenda also decided to sponsor Siama with an annual contribution of $500/year to provide better nutrition and proper dressings and medicines to care for the wounds.
 Siama in 2010 was isolated, depressed, poorly nourished, with no friends and no future.

 While in India on one of Brenda's returns back to help at the medical clinic in Zokhawthar, she visited Siama and seen a steady progress in Siama’s well being.
 This photo taken in 2012 shows the most severity of the wounds and Brenda providing further teaching to Siama’s caregiver on proper medical care to heal the wounds.